Why Jair Bolsonaro left Brazil for Florida (and what Biden can do about it)

 "Brazil's democratic institutions have our full support and the will of the Brazilian people must not be undermined," he added.
 "I look forward to continuing to work with @LulaOficial."

-Rep. Alexandria Ocasio-Cortez, D-N.Y., tweeted the U.S. must "cease granting refuge to Bolsonaro."
+Rep. Alexandria Ocasio-Cortez, D-N.Y., tweeted that the U.S. must "cease granting refuge to Bolsonaro."

 Nearly 2 years to the day the US Capitol was attacked by fascists, we see fascist movements abroad attempt to do the same in Brazil.— Alexandria Ocasio-Cortez (@AOC) January 8, 2023